ksunhokim123/htmlftp/README.md

 ## mouseftp

-Mouse-hosting requires [mouseftp](https://github.com/sunho/mouse-ftp) in order to support ftp server.
-You can follow the guideline there.
+Go to mouse-ftp and follow the guide to install it.

 ## api server